isaiahxs/fetch-receipt-processor-challenge/README.md

 ## Install dependencies

-Run the following command at the root directory to install the required dependencies:
+To install the required backend dependencies, run the following from within the backend directory:
 ```
 npm install
 ```